 But actually let me go back to the other part of your question, which was what if you don’t share the Pope’s view at all about that first goal, which is to [00:19:00] know and love God.
 I guess the key point there is that the Pope is arguing and so let’s see how you respond to this argument.

 The Pope is arguing that in many ways, capitalism for the rich has been a victim of its own success.
-In that its generated so much prosperity that the rich, and that would include most people in this country by world standards has been so successful that the rich [00:19:30] just kind of get fucked up into what he calls this whirlwind of consumption.
+In that it has generated so much prosperity that the rich, and that would include most people in this country by world standards has been so successful that the rich [00:19:30] just kind of get fucked up into what he calls this whirlwind of consumption.
 And all they’re doing is leading these lives of frantic consumption.
 Gotta buy this and get it, and get rid of it and buy the latest newest thing, and that is distracting.
 Those lesser lights are distracting people from the true light, the light of the Trinity.

 Aaron Powell: If I was personally responding to that I guess I would take two approaches.
 [00:20:00] The first would be to say, “Well, if they don’t share his view that the true light is the Trinity then that objection is not going to carry much weight.”